-Spring’s natural energy to lighten up and move forward, shaking off the deep, slumbering and contemplative state of winter and the foods of Spring perfectly support this.
-They give the body a break from the heavier and fattier foods of Winter.
-Time to get up and go.
+Spring’s natural energy is to lighten up and move forward, shaking off the deep, slumbering and contemplative state of winter and the foods of spring perfectly support this.
+They give the body a break from the heavier and fattier foods of winter.
+It’s time to get up and go.
 This is also one of the best times of year to do a cleanse or an appropriate fast.

 General tips for Spring eating

-Adjust your fats – Yes, we need fat, but likely you may have been over indulging through the Winter months.
-Gall Bladder and Liver are the organs corresponding to the Spring season and they easily become overly congested and burned by excess fats.
+Adjust your fats – Yes, we need fat, but likely you may have been over indulging through the winter months.
+Gall Bladder and Liver are the organs corresponding to the spring season and they easily become overly congested and burned by excess fats.
 Trimming your daily intake or even going without for a few days can work wonders.
 Also, make sure to include healthier fats like olive oil and grape seed oil.
 Yes, coconut oil is very popular right now.
 But I am not a proponent that it is perfect for everyone, energetically it can be a bit too cloying and damp, so it can be a problem in those with damp conditions.
 There’s also this problem of location–I live in Idaho, we don’t have a lot of coconuts and sustainability is a priority in my lifestyle.
 I use more olive oil which can be sourced closer to home, is more neutral and less congesting that some other oils.

 Spring vegetables and herbs – Just beautiful.
-Peas, beets, radishes, fiddle fern, nettles, watercress, wheat and barley grass.
+Peas, beets, radishes, fiddle fern, nettles, watercress, asparagus, wheat grass and barley grass.
 The pungent herbs are some of the first foods to appear in the garden too like sorrel and chicory.
 Chlorophyll foods are essential for Blood health.

 Nuts, seeds and grains – Many nuts would have stored over during the winter, but again, lighten it up a bit.
 Pistachios are particular to Liver and Gall Bladder.
 Grains include amaranth, quinoa, rye, and millet.